TosbackCgusBridge-Bot/CGUs-versions/Y8/Privacy Policy.md

 If you have questions or other inquiries, please use our email form

-Submit a game or animation All-site RSS Terms of Use Privacy Policy Follow @y8\_com
+Business contact Submit a game or animation All-site RSS Terms of Use Privacy Policy Follow @y8\_com

 Y8.com project : free videos, animation, music, photo and games storage started year 2006.